William Hayden English: Politics and marriage

 In August 1851, English won his first election to the state House of Representatives.
 As it was the first meeting of the legislature under the 1851 constitution, English's knowledge of it contributed to his election as speaker of the House at the age of twenty-nine.
 The House had a Democratic majority and, at Bright's direction, English worked for the election of Graham N. Fitch, a member of Bright's faction of the party, to the U.S. Senate.
 The legislature chose a different Democrat, John Pettit, instead.
 Holding the office of Speaker increased English's influence throughout the state; in 1852, the Democrats chose him as their nominee for the federal House of Representatives from the newly reconfigured 2nd district.
 The Democrats were victorious in the election that October, sweeping all but one House seat.
 English defeated his Whig opponent 55% – 45% and joined the 33rd Congress when it convened in Washington in 1853.

 English's time in Congress, much like the rest of his political career, can be seen as pragmatic.
-While he morally abhorred slavery, he condemned abolitionists and believed in the notion of “popular sovereignty,” which argued that the people of a state or territory should choose for themselves whether to have slavery.
+While he morally abhorred slavery, he condemned abolitionists and believed in the notion of "popular sovereignty," which argued that the people of a state or territory should choose for themselves whether to have slavery.
 He explained his opinion in a speech in 1854:

-"Sir, I am a native of a free State [sic], and have no love for the institution of slavery.
-Aside from the moral question involved, I regard it as an injury to the State where it exists….But sir, I never can forget that we are a confederacy of States, possessing equal rights, under our glorious Constitution.
-That if the people of Kentucky believe the institution of slavery would be conducive to their happiness, they have the same right to establish and maintain that we of Indiana have to reject it; and this doctrine is just as applicable to States hereafter to be admitted as to those already in the Union."